dfelinto/blender-manual/manual/glossary/index.rst

       See also `Gamma correction <https://en.wikipedia.org/wiki/Gamma_correction>`__ on Wikipedia.

+   Geodesic
+      Relating to the shortest possible path between two points on a curved surface.

    Geometric Center
       The mean average of the positions of all vertices making up the object.